Skip to main content

 # from any other directory:

 If you want to run additional services you must set the appropriate environmental variables.
-Currently only elasticsearch and kafka are supported (see issue #3530).
+Currently only minio, opensearch and kafka are supported (see issue #3530).

 # from the teraslice root directory: